Attracting, selecting, developing, and retaining the right people for an organization.

 What Comes Next

-If you've checked off most of this list, you're ready for the Talent Sourcer stage, actively sourcing candidates through multiple channels, screening resumes against job requirements, and conducting initial outreach to build a qualified candidate pipeline.
+If you've checked off most of this list, you're ready for the Lv.2 Talent Sourcer stage, actively sourcing candidates across multiple channels.
 Kolb(1984)'s Experiential Learning theory suggests reflectively observe your job description analysis and interview scheduling experiences, abstractly conceptualize patterns in hiring processes and role types, then actively experiment in your next hiring cycle.

 Research-based hiring methodology defining scorecard-based job design, structured interviews, and reference checks, directly informing recruiting competencies from L1-L5.